GetStream/stream-chat-android/docusaurus/docs/Android/01-basics/01-overview.md

 The offline library builds on top of the client and adds offline caching capabilities using a local database.
 For example, it allows you to send messages or add reactions while you're offline.
 When the user comes back online, the library will automatically recover lost events and retry sending messages.

 This library exposes easy-to-use StateFlow and LiveData objects for reading messages, reads, typing, members, watchers and more.
 The entry point to this library is the `ChatDomain` class.
+See [Working with Offline](../02-client/06-guides/06-working-with-offline.md) for more details.

 If you want to build custom UI for Stream Chat, you can build it on top of the offline library.